 Behind Every Name: Animated Stories

-A series of short animations, along with an accompanying lesson, that allow students to examine unique individual experiences within the historical context of the Holocaust.
+This series of short animations, along with an accompanying lesson, allows students to examine unique individual experiences within the historical context of the Holocaust.

 Black Americans and the Nazi Olympics

-Students examine antisemitism in Nazi Germany during the 1930s and racism in Jim Crow-era America—two distinct places during the same historical period–by looking at the American debate over boycotting the 1936 Olympics as well as the experiences of athletes competing in the Games.
+In this lesson plan, students examine antisemitism in Nazi Germany during the 1930s and racism in Jim Crow-era America—two distinct places during the same historical period–by learning about the American debate over boycotting the 1936 Olympics as well as the experiences of athletes competing in the Games.

 Challenges of Escape, 1938–1941

-An examination of the factors that led German Jews to seek to leave their country and the difficulties of immigration to the US in the 1930s and 1940s.
+This lesson plan and video enable students to explore the factors that led German Jews to seek to leave their country and the difficulties of immigration to the United States in the 1930s and 1940s.

 Timeline Activity Extension: Racial “Science” and Law in Nazi Germany and the United States

-This timeline and lesson plan help students understand how false ideas about racial “science” and eugenics impacted laws and practices in both the United States and Nazi Germany.
+This timeline and lesson plan help students understand how false ideas about racial “science” and eugenics impacted laws and practices in both the Nazi Germany and the United States.

 The Americans and the Holocaust Exhibition

-Americans and the Holocaust explores what Americans knew about the Holocaust and what more could have been done.
+Americans and the Holocaust explores what Americans could have known about the Holocaust as it was happening and what more could have been done.
 This exhibition examines the motives, pressures, and fears that shaped Americans’ responses to Nazism, war, and the persecution and murder of Jews in Europe between 1933 and 1945.

 Exhibition Tour and Viewing Guide